1. NAME: The Club shall be called AMANZIMTOTI CYCLING CLUB

 The Chairman, Honorary Secretary and/or Treasurer, in their capacity as such for the time being, shall be the Trustees of, and to all intents and purposes, the legal holders of all monies, cups and other properties of the Club and shall deal with same as the Executive Committee may from time to time decide.
 They shall have the power to institute or defend any action at law in the name of the Club when authorised to by the Committee.

-- The financial year of the Club shall be from 1st October to 30st September of the following year
+a) The financial year of the Club shall be from 1st October to 30st September of the following year.

-- All funds of the Club shall be lodged in an Amanzimtoti Bank and /or an approved Building Society in the name of the Club.
-All cheques and withdrawal orders shall be signed by the Chairman and countersigned by the Treasurer or one other member of the Committee authorised to act in the absence of these officials.
+b) All funds of the Club shall be lodged in an Amanzimtoti Bank in the name of the Club.
+All payments and withdrawal orders shall be authorised by the Chairman and countersigned by the Treasurer or one other member of the Committee authorised to act in the absence of these officials.
 Only the Chairman or Treasurer may endorse cheques for deposit.

-- The Executive Committee must approve all payments.
+c) The Executive Committee must approve all monetary expenditure.

 12. ANNUAL GENERAL MEETING

 A General meeting of the Club shall be held once a year.
 Such General meeting shall be held as soon as possible after the end of the financial year.
 This Meeting shall be called the Annual General Meeting and it shall be the duty of the Executive Committee to submit to such meeting a report and financial statement of the year’s work.

 The Executive Committee may, whenever they think fit, and they shall upon requisition made in writing by paid-up members and signed by not less than 25% paid-up members of the Club, call a Special General Meeting.

 14. METHOD OF VOTING AT ANNUAL AND SPECIAL GENERAL MEETINGS

 Following are the methods of voting at meetings: